jagos97/RollPlay/README.md

 From within the Friends view, you should be able to review the friends you currently have, review your pending friend requests, remove friends, and send out friend requests.

 #### Editing Characters
 On the note of editing existing characters, the current implementation restricts input based on the argument it represents in the Character info.
-However, if no data is provided for any arguments and the "Save" button is clicked, all values of the original character will be overwritten with empty fields.
+However, if no data is provided for any arguments and the `Save` button is clicked, all values of the original character will be overwritten with empty fields.

-### Scheduling a session
+### Scheduling a Session
 Once logged in, you will see your characters.
 You're going to want to move to the party section on that page by clicking the Party button at the top there.
 You will see some parties in there already but let's start fresh.

 1. Click create a party button at the bottom of the page